opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 - The `corners` parameter is the vector of marker corners returned by the `cv::aruco::ArucoDetector::detectMarkers()` function.
 - The second parameter is the size of the marker side in meters or in any other unit.
-Note that the translation vectors of the estimated poses will be in the same unit
+Note that the translation vectors of the estimated poses will be in the same units.
 - `camMatrix` and `distCoeffs` are the camera calibration parameters that were created during the camera calibration process.
 - The output parameters `rvecs` and `tvecs` are the rotation and translation vectors respectively, for each of the detected markers in `corners`.

 The marker coordinate system that is assumed by this function is placed in the center (by default) or in the top left corner of the marker with the Z axis pointing out, as in the following image.
 Axis-color correspondences are X: red, Y: green, Z: blue.
 Note the axis directions of the rotated markers in this image.

 ![Image with axes drawn](images/singlemarkersaxes.jpg)